michaelpj/termsandtruthconditions/_drafts/the-value-of-truth.markdown

 <!-- more -->

-Nietzsche is mostly interested in slagging off all past philosophers (going so far as to name names, extensively), but the starting point of his critique is the claim that all philosophical activity rests on a set of unjustified presumptions.
+Nietzsche is mostly interested in roasting all past philosophers (going so far as to name names, extensively), but the starting point of his critique is the claim that all philosophical activity rests on a set of unjustified presumptions.
 To even get started doing philosophy, we have to